Kanaka Durga Temple: Transport

 Located in the heart of Vijayawada city, the temple is just a 10 minutes drive from the railway station and Bus stand and about 20 km from airport.
 Temple buses are available at bus stand and railway station for every 20 minutes.
 Vijayawada is located 275 kilometers from Hyderabad.
 It is well connected by road, rail and air from all parts of the country.

 Sakambhari festival

-The annual Goddess Sakambhari festival is celebrated in Ashadha month with deep piety and ceremonies.
-During the three-day-long festival goddess, Kanaka Durga assumes the form of Sakambhari or Banasankari Amma of the Banashankari Amma Temple, wherein prayers are offered to the Goddess to bless all vegetables, agriculture, and food so that they are plentiful and capable of nourishing the multitude.
-Sakambari festival is from 25 July to 27 July in 2018, as it is celebrated from Sukla Paksha Thrayodashi to Purnima, of Ashadha month every year.
-Goddess Sakambhari temple is situated in Shivalik Mountain range near to Saharanpur Uttar in Pardesh.
+The annual Sakambhari festival is celebrated in Ashadha month with deep piety and ceremonies.
+During the three-day-long festival, Kanaka Durga assumes the form of Sakambhari or Banasankari Amma of the Banashankari Amma Temple, wherein prayers are offered to the Goddess to bless all vegetables, agriculture, and food so that they are plentiful and capable of nourishing the multitude.
+Sakambari festival is celebrated from Sukla Paksha Thrayodashi to Purnima, of Ashadha month every year.
+Goddess Sakambhari temple is situated in Shivalik Mountain range near to Saharanpur in Uttar Pradesh.